DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 Before we proceed, if you already have passwords stored somewhere, whether it's in another password manager or your browser, you'll need to export those so we can load them into KeePass.
 The format you'll want to put them in is called CSV (short for "comma-separated value"); it's a universal interchange format supported by pretty much everything.
 Go wherever your passwords are stored and export them as a CSV file.
 [Here's how to do that in Google Chrome](https://winaero.com/how-to-export-and-import-passwords-from-csv-file-in-google-chrome/); you can find tutorials for other programs by googling the name of the program and "export passwords to csv".

 Got your CSV file?
 Good.
-Click "Import from CSV" and open your CSV file.
+In KeePassXC, click "Import from CSV" and open your CSV file.
 Give your database a name ("Passwords" is fine) and click "Continue" twice.

 Now it's time to choose a master password for your vault.
 I recommend picking a favorite song lyric.
 [You don't need letters and numbers or any of that, just four to five words.](https://xkcd.com/936/) ("Passphrase" is perhaps a better term than "password", but old habits die hard.)
+Make sure it's something you'll remember; this password is the only way into your password vault--there is no backdoor and no recovery process.
 Then click Done.

 Next KeePass will ask where to store your password database.
 This is up to you; I'm going to create a new folder called Sync to hold files I want to sync between computers.
 I'm naming my vault "Passwords.kdbx".